Post Processing For Polymer Additive Manufacturing

 Gear After Three Hours

-The gear shown above was treated in a 3% sodium hydroxide solution pulsing a vacuum to produce vapor within the part every 15 seconds.
-The VCN vacuum removes the spent solution from the internals of the gear and brings in fresh solution to continue dissolution.
-After 3 hours the gear was completely cleaned, and all the gears rotated freely.
-Generally, this part takes 48 hours in a circulation bath of 10% sodium hydroxide to remove all the material.
+The component depicted above underwent chemical treatment in a 3% sodium hydroxide solution, with a pulsed vacuum cycle to generate vapor within the internal cavities every 15 seconds.
+The VCN vacuum system facilitates the removal of spent solution from the internal passages of the component and introduces fresh sodium hydroxide solution to sustain the dissolution process.
+After a duration of 3 hours, the component was thoroughly cleaned, with all moving parts exhibiting free rotation.
+Typically, this cleaning process requires approximately 48 hours in a circulation bath containing 10% sodium hydroxide to achieve complete material removal.

-The internal removal of FDM support material from the parts shown on the left takes 1 to 2 days in an agitated bath.
-The part is shown on the right after 20 minutes in the VCN process.
-An additional 20 minutes removed all the internal material.
-Check out the below video to see this process in action.
+The internal support material of the FDM (Fused Deposition Modeling) parts, shown on the left, requires a processing time of 1 to 2 days in an agitated bath for removal.
+The part displayed on the right has undergone 20 minutes in the VCN (Vapor CHamber Nucleation) process, with an additional 20 minutes sufficing to extract all internal support material.
+Refer to the video below to observe this process operational in real time.